 I’ll start with the good news.
-Having been to eight weddings in Shakil’s first eight months on this planet, I actually feel qualified to answer this question.
+Having been to eight weddings in the Bubster’s first eight months on this planet, I am more than qualified to answer anything and everything about babies at wedding.
 Now for the bad news.
-Said answer is more complicated than a celebrity uncoupling.
+My answer to this particular query is more complicated than a celebrity uncoupling.
 Subsequently, I am going to divide it into sub-sections.

 This is a relatively easy starter for ten.
 If your partner’s solely breastfeeding and she’s not able to express enough milk to cover the time you’re away then there’s no decision to make.
 You’re either not going, or the baby’s coming with you.